mcarbonell/trivia-master/docs/DONE.md

     *   Configured with `@ducanh2912/next-pwa` for improved caching, offline capabilities (for app shell), and "add to home screen" functionality.
 *   **Visual Difficulty Indicator**:
     *   Displays the current adaptive difficulty level to the user.
+*   **Question Reporting**:
+    *   Users can report questions directly from the game interface (during or after answering).
+    *   A dialog allows users to select a reason for the report and provide optional details.
+    *   Reports are submitted to Firestore for admin review.

+## Analytics & Feedback

+*   **Firebase Analytics Integration**:
+    *   Tracks key user interactions within the game.
+    *   **`select_category`**: Logged when a user chooses a category (predefined or custom).
+Includes category name, topic value, and if it's custom.
+    *   **`start_game_with_difficulty`**: Logged when a user selects a difficulty mode and starts the game.
+Includes category, selected difficulty mode, and initial difficulty level.
+    *   **`answer_question`**: Logged for each question answered or timed out.
+Includes category, question difficulty, correctness, and if it was timed out.
+    *   **`use_hint`**: Logged when a user reveals a hint for a question.
+Includes category and question difficulty.
+*   **User Feedback System**:
+    *   Question reporting functionality allows users to provide direct feedback on question quality.

 ## Admin Panel & Management